Haptodus: Other species

 Haptodus garnettensis was named based on the holotype RM 14156, a partially articulated skeleton (cranial and postcranial) of an immature individual.
 More than 16 well-preserved specimens of various ontogenetic stages were referred to this species.
 All specimens came from the Garnett Quarry, located in Anderson County, Kansas.
 They were collected from the Rock Lake Member of the Stanton Formation (Lansing Group), dating to the late Kasimovian stage of the late Pennsylvanian series, about 305-303.9 million years old.

 Another species, Haptodus grandis, was named from a maxilla (Gz 1071) found in Pennsylvanian to Cisuralian deposits in Kenilworth, England, by Roberta Paton in 1974.

 In his 2015 dissertation revising the basal Sphenacodontia, Frederik Spindler demonstrated that H. garnettensis and H. grandis do not belong in the same genus as H. baylei and instead represent distinct genera.
 Spindler referred "H." grandis to a new genus Hypselohaptodus in 2019.
 He also showed that some specimens referred to "H." garnettensis belong to different taxa; one of these, ROM 43608, was named by Spindler in 2020 as a new genus and species, Kenomagnathus scottae.

+Phylogeny

+Haptodus in a cladogram after Huttenlocker et al. (2021):